geneontology/go-ontology/README.md

 Start by reading the [Editor's README](src/ontology/README-editors.md) file.

-The GO Ontology Editors Guide is currently being updated and [these pages are temporarily down](http://go-ontology.readthedocs.io/).
-The source files to read and edit the guide in GitHub are located in the [docs](docs/) folder.
+The GO Ontology Editors Guide can be found [here](http://ontologydocs.readthedocs.io/).
+The source files for editing the guide in GitHub are located in the [docs](docs/) folder.

 ## Pipeline Overview